 - If you have cilantro or mint that needs to be used up - throw them in!

 Boil the water and add it to couscous in a large serving bowl.

-Take a fork and gently loosen up the couscous and add the cumin, ginger and paprika powder.
+Take a fork and gently loosen up the couscous and add the cumin, ginger, oilve oil and paprika powder.
 You want it nice and dry, no big clumps.

 Wash the orange and grate the zest.

-Peel and chop the orange and add it to the salad.
+Peel and chop the orange and add it to the salad, along with the zest.